angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 <row variant="centered">{{!Mindbreak Trap}}</row>

-{{Mindbreak Trap}} is a popular tool to beat combo decks and work around Veil of Summer.
+:card[Mindbreak Trap] is a popular tool to beat combo decks and work around Veil of Summer.
 If you know or suspect the possibility of facing it then you can either try to incorporate counter magic into your strategy or build a PTT pile that is mindful of the spell count.
 Assuming that you cast Dark Ritual into Doomsday, it